TeX

 are compatible with Miktex.

-At the time of this writing, Miktex is available in
+At the time of this writing, the current release of Miktex is version 2.7.
+It should work in the following versions of Windows:

 After you install Miktex, familiarize yourself with some of its features.
 Here are a few.